-Many people with long term health issues, such as stroke and dementia patients, have to see many doctors and health care professionals every year.
-Drives to the neurologist, speech therapist or physical therapist, as well as to your primary doctor, are usually frequent.
+Many people with long-term health issues, such as stroke and dementia patients, have to see many doctors and health care professionals every year.
+Drives to the neurologist, speech therapist, or physical therapist, as well as to your primary doctor, are usually frequent.
 And, you also may need to pick up prescriptions several times per month.

 But what if you or your caregiver are not able to drive to those places?
 And what if you need more help than an occasional taxi?
 That is when you should consider non-emergency medical transportation or NEMT.